Beach Institute African-American Cultural Center

 The Beach Institute African-American Cultural Center is a cultural institution in Savannah, Georgia, focused on preserving, researching, and presenting African American history and culture.
 It operates within the historic Beach Institute building, located in Savannah's Historic District which is listed on the National Register of Historic Places.
 The building was originally constructed in 1867 as one of the first schools for African Americans in Savannah following the Civil War.
 The center hosts exhibitions, educational programs, and community events that explore African American heritage and art, serving as a focal point for cultural preservation and public education in the city.

-Museum & exhibits
+Museum and exhibits

 The center contains galleries that present collections and exhibitions focused on African American history and culture.
 The permanent Davis Collection, housed within the John B. & Mozelle D. Clemmons Galleries, consists of over 240 wood sculptures by folk artist Ulysses Davis.
 The center also hosts rotating exhibitions, featuring contemporary artists whose work explores African American themes.
 The Grand Gallery displays changing exhibits and serves as a space for cultural programming and events.
 Past exhibitions have addressed topics such as Black cultural traditions, spiritual folk art, and historical narratives from the Savannah area.